josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🌐_india_is_not_a_local_network.md

 ### Diaspora

-**Diaspora** refers to communities living outside a place of origin while maintaining forms of:
+**Diaspora** refers here to varied communities living outside India while maintaining some combination of:

 - family connection;
 - cultural connection;
 - political interest;
 - linguistic knowledge;
+- religious or regional affiliation;
 - memory.

-Diaspora is not one unified political identity.
+Diaspora is not one location, one generation, one migration history or one political identity.

 ### Transnational

-**Transnational** describes relationships and circulation crossing national borders.
+**Transnational** describes relationships, effects or circulation crossing national borders.

 It may involve: